Contact

 I spent the next year at the Centre for Electronic Media Art at Monash University in Melbourne, Australia.
 My supervisors were Jon McCormack and Alan Dorin.
 I worked in applying machine learning to some of their theories on computational creativity, and produced some electronic art as well.
 That work was shown in galleries around Melbourne.

 Now I work as a Guest Researcher at L'institut des Systèmes Complexes - Paris Île-de-France, with René Doursat.
-My current work involves artificial embryogeny.
+I also worked on the ANR synbiotic project.

-Over the years, I've had the pleasure of working with several other gifted researchers and artists, including: Ollie Bown, Nicolas Brodu, Kara Fraser, Simon Harding, Ben Porter, Garnett Wilson, and Andrew Zbihlyj
+Over the years, I've had the pleasure of working with several other gifted researchers and artists, including: Ollie Bown, Nicolas Bredeche, Nicolas Brodu, Kara Fraser, Simon Harding, David Medernach, Telmo Menezes, Ben Porter, Jean-Baptiste Rouquier, Garnett Wilson, and Andrew Zbihlyj